Free audio mp3s for personal use (Please support the authors and publishers by also purchasing a book)

 William R. Catton, Jr ♦ Tom WesselsNothing is more important at this time in history than re-thinking everything in light of ecology.
 These two MUST READ books promote the ecological paradigm with more grace and prophetic power than anything I've ever read.

 The first three audios listed below are my recording of the late environmental sociologist William R. Catton, Jr's masterful, paradigm shifting book, OVERSHOOT: The Ecological Basis of Revolutionary Change.
-The publisher, University of Illinois Press, knows of this version and I am told that an official, studio-recorded audiobook may be in the works.
-If you would like to be notified of such, if or when it becomes available, email me at: Michael@ThankGodforEvolution.com.
+The publisher, University of Illinois Press, knows of this version and I was recently notified that an official, studio-recorded audiobook is also now available, here.
 The softcover and e-book editions of Overshoot can be ordered from Amazon, here, or from the publisher, here.

 Because it articulates and furthers the ecological paradigm like nothing else dealing both compellingly and compassionately with humanity's relationship to Primary Reality Connie and I both consider Overshoot to be the single most important book we have ever read.
 Our Tribute Page to William Catton (he died in January 2015) will help you see why so many of us consider Overshoot to be essential reading.
 I especially recommend the tribute posts linked from that page, such as those written by John Michael Greer, Richard Heinberg, Kurt Cobb, and Will Catton (William R. Catton, Jr's grandson) and other family members.
 I recorded all of these moving tributes (plus a couple of book reviews) in one audio file, which is available here: William Catton tribute posts and reviews (3 hrs).